SarahOstermeier/robustness_vs_fairness/README.md

 ## Mid-March Report
 We successfully trained a baseline Resnet and an adversarially trained model on a gender classification task on the UKTface dataset.
 After training, we compared test accuracy for each race subgroup.
 Although we had predicted that a more robust (adversarially trianed) model may decrease accuracy in smaller subgroups, this initial test indicates otherwise.
 In fact, our adversarially trained model performed with a higher accuracy in all subgroups compared to the baseline model.
 To further investigate this result, we plan to retrain with an imbalanced dataset, such that each subgroup is about 5% the size of the majority group.
 We will also train models to predict age and test under the same conditions.

+## Week of April 6th

+#### On a scale of 1-10, how do we rate our progress over the past week?
+10
+#### What did we accomplish from last week's tasks?
+We tried our model on the imbalanced dataset with 10000 white and 500 black

+#### What problems or concerns do we have?
+Somehow again, the fairness improved after the adversarial training

+#### What do we plan to accomplish do over the next week?
+Try with other minority races
+Think about the reasons why adversarial training improved the fairness.

 ### Usefull Links:
 Face Dataset:  https://www.kaggle.com/jangedoo/utkface-new